-Nigerians are beginning to devise strategies, taking hard decisions that will enable them to procure cheaper international flights.
+Nigerians are beginning to devise strategies and make tough decisions that will enable them to procure cheaper international flights.

-The PUNCH reports some Nigerian travellers as saying that they were beginning to fly through neighbouring airports in order to cut costs.
+The Punch reports that some Nigerian travellers are saying they are beginning to fly to neighbouring airports to cut costs.

-A businessman, Mr Joe Anakwe, said he recently moved to Ghana and flew from there to Dubai.
+A businessman, Mr Joe Anakwe, said he recently relocated to Ghana and then flew to Dubai.

 “Yes, it is cheaper, but it is also meant to have fewer hassles,” he said.
 Those countries do not have a dollar crisis as we do, and their flight costs are cheaper when compared with buying in naira,” he said.